locnnil/workshop/docs/explanation/interfaces/camera-interface.rst

 and the interface (:samp:`camera`).

 Defining the plug in an SDK
-allows the workshops using this SDK to connect to the host's USB-based cameras, which can be useful in various SDK-specific tasks such as testing hardware or embedded devices.
+allows the workshops using this SDK to connect to the host's cameras, which can be useful in various SDK-specific tasks such as testing hardware or embedded devices.